Key Takeaways

 The Dutch Funeral Timeline

 The Netherlands has strict laws regarding what happens after a death, governed by the Wet op de lijkbezorging.
-Understanding this timeline is essential for choosing the right insurance, as the policy must be able to respond quickly.
+Understanding this timeline is important for choosing the right insurance, as the policy must be able to respond quickly.

 Immediate Legal Steps